Personal Data Protection Bill, 2019: Criticism

 The revised 2019 Bill was criticized by Justice B. N. Srikrishna, the drafter of the original Bill, as having the ability to turn India into an “Orwellian State".
 In an interview with Economic Times, Srikrishna said that, "The government can at any time access private data or government agency data on grounds of sovereignty or public order.
 This has dangerous implications.”
 This view is shared by a think tank in their comment number 3.

 Fresh criticism on the international level comes from an advisor to a group proposing an alternative text.
 A moderately critical summary is available from an India scholar working with an American co-author.

 The role of social media intermediaries is being regulated more tightly on several fronts.
 The Wikimedia Foundation is hoping that the PDP bill will prove the lesser evil compared with the Draft Information Technology [Intermediary Guidelines (Amendment) Rules] 2018.

 Forbes India reports that "there are concerns that the Bill [...] gives the government blanket powers to access citizens' data."

 Jaiveer Shergill, a prominent Supreme Court Lawyer has shared the pitfalls and gaps of the current version of the draft bill.
 There are serious loopholes of how the bill is unable to identify the scope of governmental bodies in distinguishing who has access to the personal data of the citizens and missing state bodies to monitor the personal data.

 Withdrawal

 The Data Protection Bill was withdrawn from the Lok Sabha and the Parliament as reported in the Bulletin - Part 1 No. 189 dated August 3, 2022.
 The withdrawal of the Data Protection Bill come with reports that a more comprehensive version of the Bill may be introduced.

-Separately, instead of a Data Protection Bill, the Government may be contemplating introducing a Digital India Act, replacing the Information Technology Act, 2000, as reported by certain sources.
+The Digital Personal Data Protection Act, 2023 was passed by the Parliament of India and received the assent of the President of India making it the country's data protection legislation after the withdrawal of Personal Data Protection Bill, 2019.